datakind/Mar21-housing-insecurity/README.md

 ### acs/data_dictionary.csv
 Use this file to find 'human-readable' names for the ACS variables in the Hillsborough County and NYC files below.
 ### acs/hillsborough_acs5-2018_census.csv
-Use this file to generate county-level summaries of demographic and socioeconomic variables for Hillsborough County.
+Use this file to generate tract-level summaries of demographic and socioeconomic variables for Hillsborough County.
 It may also be useful for modeling the drivers behind housing loss in Hillsborough County, as the "processed" datasets contain only a small number of the variables found in this file.
 ### acs/nyc_acs5-2018_census.csv
-Use this file to generate county or city-level summaries of demographic and socioeconomic variables for New York City counties (boroughs).
+Use this file to generate tract-level summaries of demographic and socioeconomic variables for New York City counties (boroughs).
 It may also be useful for modeling the drivers behind eviction in NYC, as the "processed" datasets contain only a small number of the variables found in this file.
 ### geo/florida_sdist_2021.zip
 This shapefile contains Florida senate voting district boundaries for 2021.
 Use this file if you would like to generate a map of housing loss for Hillsborough County using senate voting districts rather than, or in addition to, census tracts.
 Sourced from: https://www.fgdl.org/metadataexplorer/explorer.jsp
 ### geo/florida_usdist_2021.zip